maxpetul/C3X/README.md

 Disallowing trespassing prevents civs from entering each other's borders while at peace without a right of passage, similar to the rules in Civ 4.
 Invisible and hidden nationality units are exempted from the restriction.

 #### Small Wonder Free Improvements:
 The free improvements wonder effect (granaries from Pyramids etc.) now works on small wonders.
-Note to modders, to set this effect you must use a third party editor like Quintillus' (https://forums.civfanatics.com/threads/cross-platform-editor-for-conquests-now-available.377188/) because the option is grayed out in the standard editor.
+Note to modders, to set this effect you must use a third party editor like Quintillus' ([thread link](https://forums.civfanatics.com/threads/cross-platform-editor-for-conquests-now-available.377188/)) because the option is grayed out in the standard editor.
 Even worse, if you set the effect then work on the BIQ in the standard editor, the effect won't be saved, so you'd need to set it every time or work exclusively in Quintillus' editor.

-#### No-raze & No Unit Limit:
+#### No-Raze & No Unit Limit:
 The no-raze and no-unit-limit features of earlier modded EXEs have been re-implemented as part of C3X.
 To enable no-raze, edit the config.
 There are separate options to prevent autorazing (the forced destruction of size 1 cities) and razing by player's choice.

-Old:
+### How It Works

-**C3X** is a mod for Civ 3 Complete that modifies the game's executable to make changes not possible through the scenario editor.
-The mod's primary home is on [CivFanatics](https://forums.civfanatics.com/resources/c3x.28759/), look there for a full feature list and releases.
+Some parts of the mod (bug fixes, no-raze, no unit limit) are really just hex edits that are applied to the Civ program code.
+The real secret sauce is a system to compile and inject arbitrary C code into the process which makes it practical to implement new features in the game.
+The heart of the system is TCC (Tiny C Compiler) and much work puzzling out the functions and structs inside the executable.
+Much thanks to Antal1987 for figuring out most of the structs years before I came along, [his work is posted here](https://github.com/Antal1987/C3CPatchFramework)).

-See also: [Antal1987's work](https://github.com/Antal1987/C3CPatchFramework), on which this mod is partially based.
+C3X is open source.
+The C code that gets injected into the game's EXE is located in injected_code.c and the code to perform the injection is located in ep.c.
+You're invited to explore the source code if you're interested.
+[The mod is also hosted on GitHub.](https://github.com/maxpetul/C3X)